PublicMapping/districtbuilder-classic/README.markdown

 ## Translations

+DistrictBuilder does translation ["the Django way"](https://docs.djangoproject.com/en/1.11/topics/i18n/translation/) via translation strings.
+The translation strings are extracted into message files (`.po`) which are compiled into `.mo` files which Django can then use.
+Both the `.po` and `.mo` files can be found at `django/publicmapping/locale/<LC>/LC_MESSAGES/`, though only `.po` files are committed to source control.

+There are two separate processes for generating translations, both of which are necessary for translated text to display properly in the web app:

+1. Compile translation strings for templates and Javascript via the `makelanguagefiles` setup command.
+This happens automatically whenever the web app is run via the `languages` container.
+1. Compile labels and descriptions from `config.xml`.
+This happens upon configuration when any setup command is run (eg. `./manage.py setup config/config.xml` from within `django` container).

+### Adding and Modifying Translations

 DistrictBuilder uses a Django application called [Rosetta](https://github.com/mbi/django-rosetta) to do translations.

 To do translations in a given language, make sure the server is running (`./scripts/server`) and go to `/admin` to log in as an admin (the admin username and password are defined in `.env`).
 Once logged in, go to `/rosetta`.
 You should see the different languages available and the paths of the files that correspond to each language.
 If you make a translation and save, you should see your changes in that file in the `django` container and on the VM.
 If you restart the server, your translations will be visible in DistrictBuilder.